pnojai/hihk/content/post/2020-05-11-yes-master.md

 Thankfully, I haven't had one of these nightmares in a long time.
 And it's funny because, in a way, I have been held back a grade.
 I'm back in graduate school getting a Master of Science in Data Science after I already had a career as an application database administrator.
 The courses are hard.
 I sweat.
 But thankfully, I'm not quaking.
 Why not?

 ## Commit to mastery
 Somewhere between then and now I made a conscious change in focus.
 Playing back my youthful terrors revealed a pattern.
 It was simple enough.
 I didn't know the material.
-But why not, and as a younster back then in high school and early college, how did I set myself up to be so scared in tests, or difficult homework, or term papers?
+But why not, and as a younster back then in high school and early college, how did I set myself up to be so scared of tests, or difficult homework, or term papers?

 I hadn't commited to mastery.

 I thought I was doing what I needed to do, but I was living out a bargain, reacting in the short run so I could meet requirements, just getting through the immediate crisis, finishing this paper, passing this test.
-I did get through them, and I even managed to get good grades, too, but at what cost?
+I did get through them, and I even managed to get good grades after all, but at what cost?
 It was always hard and it was always stressful.
 And for what benefit?
 I hadn't really learned the material, so the effort was to some degree a waste of time.
 Maybe "waste" is too harsh because, okay, I did learn things, but I squandered opportunity more or less.
-Is there a better way?
+If I imagined back then someone calling me from the future, what did I want to hear?

 ## Yes, master?
 ![](https://datascience.jeffryes.net/img/yes_master.jpg)